Santander shares their growth strategy for 2018

 Santander has worked hard to attract and retain its customer base across 10 competitive and global financial marketplaces.
 The brand’s corporate marketing director, Enrique Arribas, took time with The Dubs to share his views on how the brand manages this mammoth task.

-1. speaking, how is Santander choosing to manage its global image and communications strategy?
+1. How is Santander choosing to manage its global image and communications strategy?

 Santander is a group formed by subsidiaries in 10 core markets, all of them autonomous in capital and liquidity, but all of them sharing the same model of banking, economies of scale, the same culture and, of course, the same brand.